Data protection agreement

 Copernicus also sells memberships for scientific associations through web forms in Copernicus Office.
 As for conference registration, membership sales are in the name of and on behalf of the respective associations.
 The collection, storage, and maintenance of personal data are regulated in the form of commissioned data processing.

-Other forms of dissemination are provided above with regard to sendbird and Zoom.
+Other forms of dissemination are provided above with regard to Zoom and Webex.

 What happens if I do not use my account at Copernicus Office?